 How to Guides for Review

 “How to” guides should be updated quarterly by each employee.
 In other words, this forces the employees to review or study how to do their own jobs over and over.
-To clarify, this is a sneaky way to have repeated self training or review sessions!
-Similarly, you can have group review or training sessions for common tasks.
+To clarify, this is a sneaky way to have repeated self-training or review sessions!
+Similarly, you can have group reviews or training sessions for common tasks.

 Ultimately, you want your business or organization to continue to run even when the unthinkable happens.
-In other words, it’s a good policy to have multiple employees cross trained on multiple positions.
-As a result, you can have the under performing employee cross train a coworker.
+In other words, it’s a good policy to have multiple employees cross-trained in multiple positions.
+As a result, you can have the underperforming employee cross-train a coworker.
 Certainly, this teaching of a job task will be another review and help the underperforming employee.

 No Confidence Employee

 If you discover that the employee has no confidence in their skills and abilities then you need to work to reassure the employee that they have the skills.
 Being unsure about your own skills can lead to fear, humiliation, and guilt for the employee.
 Alternatively, in some cases when confronted about low skill an employee may get upset or violent to protect themselves mentally.